 So, you want to grow your business and your influence.
 Great, but now what?
 Many business owners head over to the largest source of information in human history, Google, and begin to search.
 Just a quick search around “how to grow my business” will deliver millions of results in seconds.
 But how do you know what will work for you?
 Who are the experts you can trust?
-What tactics are overrated?
+What marketing tactics are overrated?
 I am sure these are all thoughts you’ve had at one point or another.

 Information is no longer a problem.
 We have access to nearly every piece of content ever written.
 Sadly, with all this exposure to content and information, many still don’t take advantage of it.
 Another way to say it is, “we are drowning in information, and striving for wisdom.”
 There is a huge difference between knowing something and being wise.